choener/BiobaseFasta/README.md

 # BiobaseFASTA

-A Haskell library for FASTA-file handling.
+## A Haskell library for FASTA-file handling.

+This re-written version (0.0.1.0) is based on the conduit library and includes some preliminary abstraction mechanism over zero- and one-based indices.

+## Old 0.0.0.x text:

 Enumeratees for FASTA-handling and convenience functions.
 In a typical application, the user should write an enumeratee to